 Most recently, David has contributed with an article on the effectiveness of phytoncides to the International Handbook of Forest Therapy compiled by INFTA (Kotte, D., Li, Q, Shin, W.S. & Michalsen, A. (eds.)
 (2019).
 International Handbook of Forest Therapy.
 Newcastle upon Tyne, UK; Cambridge Scholars Publishing).

-INFTA is honored to have David on its Advisory Board and works actively on several aspects of further collaboration with David, his International College and National Chung-Hsing University.
+INFTA is honored to have David on its Advisory Board and works actively on several aspects of further collaboration with David, the Chinese Society of Forestry (Taiwan) and National Chung-Hsing University.